shubham1-618/opensearch-terraform-snapshots/README.md

    - Check that the index name is correct
    - Ensure sufficient storage space in the OpenSearch domain

+4. **IAM User Mapping Fails**
+   - Check the output of the `map_iam_user.py` script for errors
+   - Ensure the OpenSearch endpoint, master username, and password are correct
+   - Make sure the OpenSearch domain is fully available before mapping
+   - You can re-run the script manually if needed

-### Verifying Snapshot Status
+### Verifying Snapshot and IAM User Mapping Status

-You can verify snapshot status in the OpenSearch Dashboards:
+- **Snapshot:**
   1. Access OpenSearch Dashboards at `https://<opensearch-endpoint>/_dashboards/`
   2. Navigate to **Snapshots Management**
   3. Check repository and snapshot status

+- **IAM User Mapping:**
+  1. Access OpenSearch Dashboards as the master user
+  2. Go to **Security → Roles → all_access → Mapped users**
+  3. You should see the IAM user's ARN listed

 ## Notes